Welfare, Inequality and Poverty Analysis with rtip: An Approach Based on Stochastic Dominance

 arpr(dataset, arpt.value = arpt(dataset, pz = 0.4))

-Table 2 contains a brief description of some other well-known poverty indicators such as the Foster, Greer and Thorbecke (FGT\(_1\)) poverty index (Foster et al. 1984).
+Table 2 contains a brief description of some other well-known poverty indicators such as the Foster, Greer and Thorbecke (FGT1) poverty index .
 This index is calculated by the function s1().
 Its normalized version, also called the poverty gap ratio, is obtained by setting norm = TRUE.
-In this case, the index provides the average of the ratio of the poverty gaps9 to the at-risk-of-poverty threshold.
+In this case, the index provides the average of the ratio of the poverty gapsA poverty gap is the difference between the at-risk-of-poverty threshold and the equivalised disposable income, with the non-poor being given a difference of zero. to the at-risk-of-poverty threshold.

 s1(dataset, arpt.value = arpt(dataset), norm = TRUE)

-The rtip package also provides the function s2() to calculate the Sen-Shorrocks-Thon (SST) poverty index (Shorrocks 1995; Zheng 1997).
+The rtip package also provides the function s2() to calculate the Sen-Shorrocks-Thon (SST) poverty index .
 It is estimated as twice the area below the TIP curve (see TIP curve in next section).

 For income inequality, we calculate the most commonly used indices of inequality, the Gini index, and the quintile share ratio (see Table 2).
 The mean income per person, per household and per unit of consumption are estimated by the respective functions mip(), mih() and miuc().